 However, if you are currently registered with the state home education program (via your local school board), you MUST send them a notice of termination.
 This is required of any child registered with the state home education program regardless if you choose to enroll the child in a public school, a private school, or transfer your home education program to another county.
 The only thing required by law is the child’s name, address and the parents signature on the letter stating that you are ending your “state home education program“.
 You can tell them where you plan to enroll, or if you are moving out of state, but it is not required by law.

-Do you have to submit something to AEI so that my child can promoted to the next grade?
+Do you have to submit something to AEI so that my child can be promoted to the next grade?

 What happens if I decide to enroll my child back into public school?

-Can my middle/high school age student participate in public school "extra-curricular" activities?
+Can my middle/high school age student participate in public school extra-curricular activities?